Multijet topology in high-energy nuclear collisions: jet broadening: Framework

 In this work, we consider multijet event-shape observables that measure the properties of the energy flow in the final-states of high-energy particle collisions.
 Because performing measurements near the beam are complex, one way to address this difficulty is to define event-shapes using only jets in a central region.
 Here, we utilize those jets in the central rapidity region to calculate the event-shapes, and we select those jets that satisfy $|\eta_{\mathrm{jet}}|<2.4$.

 The transverse thrust \TThrust is defined as~\cite{ATLAS:2012tch,CMS:2014tkl,ATLAS:2020vup}

 where $\hat{n}_T$ is the transverse thrust axis and it is the unit vector that maximizes the sum of the projections of $\vec{p}_{T,i}$, $p_{T,i}$ represents the transverse momentum of the $i$-th jet.
 This variable is sensitive to the modeling of two-jet and multijet ($\geqslant 3~\mathrm{jet}$) topologies.
-In a perfectly balanced back-to-back two-jet event, \TThrust is zero, and in an isotropic multijet event, it closes to $1-2\pi$~\cite{CMS:2014tkl,Banfi:2010xy} (see more details in the Appendix~\ref{sec:appendix}).
+In a perfectly balanced back-to-back two-jet event, \TThrust is zero, and in an isotropic multijet event, it closes to $1-2/\pi$~\cite{CMS:2014tkl,Banfi:2010xy} (see more details in the Appendix~\ref{sec:appendix}).
 With a transverse thrust axis $\hat{n}_T$, one can separate the region $\mathcal{C}$ into an upper (U) side $\mathcal{C}_U$ consisting of all jets in $\mathcal{C}$ with $\vec{p}_T \cdot \hat{n}_T > 0$ and a lower (L) side $\mathcal{C}_L$ with $\vec{p}_T \cdot \hat{n}_T < 0$.
+Here, $\mathcal{C}$ represents the region that satisfies the given constraints in the space.
 Given the event region $X$, we can introduce the mean transverse-energy weighted pseudo-rapidity $\eta_{X}$ and azimuthal angle $\phi_X$ of this region~\cite{CMS:2014tkl,ATLAS:2020vup,Banfi:2010xy},

 where $X$ refers to upper (U) or lower (L) side.
 Then, the jet broadening variable in two regions is defined as

 where $P_T$ is the scalar sum of the transverse momenta of all the jets in the region.
 From which one can obtain total jet broadening,